List of kings of the Lombards

-The Kings of the Lombards or reges Langobardorum (singular rex Langobardorum) were the monarchs of the Lombard people from the early 6th century until the Lombardic identity became lost in the 9th and 10th centuries.
-After 774, they were not Lombards, but Franks.
+The kings of the Lombards or reges Langobardorum (singular rex Langobardorum) were the monarchs of the Lombard people from the early 6th century until the Lombardic identity became lost in the 9th and 10th centuries.
+After 774, the kings were not Lombards, but Franks.
 From the 12th century, the votive crown and reliquary known as the Iron Crown (Corona Ferrea) retrospectively became a symbol of their rule, though it was never used by Lombard kings.

 The primary sources for the Lombard kings before the Frankish conquest are the anonymous 7th-century Origo Gentis Langobardorum and the 8th-century Historia Langobardorum of Paul the Deacon.
 The earliest kings (the pre-Lethings) listed in the Origo are almost certainly legendary.
 They purportedly reigned during the Migration Period.
 The first ruler attested independently of Lombard tradition is Tato.